sdcnku/micropython/docs/library/omv.image.rst

    be merged to prevent or allow the merge.
 The call back function will receive two arguments - the two blob objects to be merged.
 The call back then must return True to merge the blobs or False to prevent merging the blobs.

+   ``x_hist_bins_max`` if set to non-zero populates a histogram buffer in each blob object with an x_histogram projection of all columns in the object.
+This value then sets the number of bins for that projection.

+   ``y_hist_bins_max`` if set to non-zero populates a histogram buffer in each blob object with an y_histogram projection of all rows in the object.
+This value then sets the number of bins for that projection.

    Not supported on compressed images or bayer images.